-This track is used in the clinical departments primarily for faculty who are involved in patient care and teaching and have little or no involvement in research.
-Faculty in this track are voluntary or salaried 50% or less for University related activities.
+This track is used in the 1) clinical departments for faculty who are primarily involved in patient care and teaching, and are voluntary or salaried 50% or less for University-related activities, and 2) basic science and clinical departments for faculty who primarily serve as medical educators and are salaried at greater than 50% for University-related activities.
+Faculty in this category have little or no involvement in research.
 They are on fixed term appointments and not in the tenure track.

-Appointment or promotion of faculty in the Clinical Track depends primarily on teaching and patient care and on stature in the practice of medicine.
-Since individuals in this track usually have major professional commitments outside the University, comprehensive contributions to the College are not expected.
-Instead, demonstrated excellence in teaching or service will generally meet promotional requirements.
+Appointment or promotion of faculty in the Clinical Track depends primarily on patient care and on stature in the practice of medicine, and/or teaching excellence.
+Demonstrated excellence in teaching and service will generally meet promotional requirements.